jacoby149/web10/docs/sdk.md

 | wapi.verifySubscription (seller, title)                   | Verify that a customer is subscribed.                |
 | wapi.wapi.cancelSubscription (seller, title)              | Cancel a customer subscription                       |

-### anon Users

-When not logged into web10 on a website with the wapi.js sdk, you can still utilize the web10 CRUD functionality.
-When the wapi.js CRUD calls are utilized, the api will consider you as an anon user.

 ### Demo - web10 Mail App

-Below is an mail app, highly derived from the code in the notes app.
-It uses service term regexing to allow all web10 users send you an email.
-It implements $.50/mo. web10 devPay subscription. when not logged in, you can still send web10 mail as an anon web10 user.  <a href="https://docs.web10.app/mailer">**Demo Link**</a>
+Below is a demo mail app.
+It showcases:

+1. service term regexing to allow all web10 users send you an email.
+2. $.50/mo. web10 devPay subscription.
+3. sending of web10 mail as an anon web10 user when not logged in.

+<a href="https://docs.web10.app/mailer">**Demo Link**</a>

 ```html
 <html>